emacs-mirror/emacs/mps/manual/source/topic/error.rst

     The hot variety is intended for production and deployment.

     Some functions check the consistency of their data structures and may assert, namely those not on the :term:`critical path`.
+However, in the default ANSI Library, the default assertion handler will not terminate the program.
+See :c:func:`mps_lib_assert_fail_install`.

     Some events are sent to the telemetry stream, namely those not on the :term:`critical path`.